Be aware of the apps on your child’s cell phone.

 - Whatsapp-is an app that can be used to text privately.
 It is quickly gaining in popularity because it allows you to text free.
 Users can use the app in groups or one to one conversations.
 There is an encryption feature that prevents anyone from seeing the conversations of the users.
 This leaves teens vulnerable to adults that would abuse their trust and also it puts teens at risk for bullying from other teens.
-It is difficult to deter the inappropriate conversations when you cannot verify what is being said.
+It is difficult to deter inappropriate conversations when you cannot verify what is being said.

 - Kik-is another messaging app.
-The attraction for teens is that Kik has an internal web browser so users can play games, watch videos, listen to music and check out content on Reddit.
+The attraction for teens is that Kik has an internal web browser so users can play games, watch videos, listen to music, and check out the content on Reddit.
 One of the concerning aspects of Kik is that there is an internal app call Flirt.
 This exposes teens to others online that may mean them harm.
 Kik is anonymous which means you do not need to link your account to a phone number, nor do you need to use your real name.
 Children are vulnerable to abuse and kidnapping as they engage with adults they do not know.
 There are stories of the anonymous adults posing as young girls persuading other young girls to send nude pictures and then using those pictures to threaten these young girls.

 - Omegle-is a platform that doesn’t require an app.
 You can go directly to the site.
-Users are paired with others users at random so the potential for inappropriate chats and adult conversation is likely.
+Users are paired with other users at random so the potential for inappropriate chats and adult conversation is likely.
 This again, is dangerous for teens since their judgment is not fully developed.

 - Whisper– Users on whisper are sharing their deepest darkest secrets because the platform allows you to be anonymous.
 The rants or comments can be liked by other anonymous users.
 Users can private message other users and lure them into potentially dangerous situations.